BIO 304 · Week 3 · Interactive Workbook

 1. Lays down new bone matrix.

-3. Maintains bone tissue from within a lacuna, sensing mechanical stress.
+3. Maintains bone from within a lacuna and senses stress.

-1. A teenager fractures the epiphyseal plate of the femur.
-Predict the long-term consequence and explain the mechanism behind it.
+1. A teen fractures the femur's epiphyseal plate.
+Predict the long-term consequence and the mechanism.